xiaxia-wang/FaithfulRE/README.md

 ## Datasets

-- All datasets used in our system are provided in xxx.
+- All datasets used in our system are provided in [datasets](https://github.com/xiaxia-wang/FaithfulRE/tree/main/datasets).

 ## Source Codes and Dependencies